 - Marriage Celebrant Services

-- Wedding Locations
+- Wedding Planning

-Step 3: Select Relevant Category Titles
+Step 3: Choose Relevant Category Titles

 Take a look at the example below …

-Step 4: Set Up Categories
+Step 4: Set Up Your Post Categories

-(Organize posts by categories)
+(Organize posts with categories)

-(Posts Menu – Categories)
+(Posts – Categories)

 This opens the ‘Categories’ panel …

-(Post Categories Area)
+(Post Categories Screen)

-Adding Post Categories To WordPress
+Adding Post Categories

-- Slug – The “slug” refers to the words that display in the URL of all posts published under a specific category.
-The slug can be different from your category name.
+- Slug – The “slug” refers to the words that display in the URL of all posts published under a category.
+The slug can be different from the category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
-If you don’t enter a slug into this field, WordPress will create one for you using a lower case version of your category name.
+If you don’t enter a slug into this field, WordPress will automatically create one for you using a lower case version of your category name.

 - Parent – Ignore this field, unless you plan to create nested hierarchies of categories on your website (explained further below).

-Click Add New Category when done to add the new category …
+Click the ‘Add New Category’ button when done to add your new category …

 (New post category)

 You can also create “nested’ or hierarchical categories for your posts …